sagieppel/Procedural_Annotated_Images_Generation_Liquid_Transperent_Vessel/README.md

 ### This was run with Blender 3.00 with no additional add-ons

 ## Where to start:
-The best place to start is in the “Main” section in the last part of the DatasetGeneration script.
+The best place to start is in the main.py script.
-Note that the script refer to nodes in the blend file and can only be run with the DatasetGeneration.blend
+Note that the script refer to nodes in the .blend file and can only be run with the DatasetGeneration.blend

 ## What needed:
 Objects Folder, HDRI background folder, and a folder of PBR materials (Example folders are supplied as: “HDRI_BackGround”, “PBRMaterials”, and “Objects”).